andreek/node-eibd/README.md

 ## CLI Usage

-View source code of cli tools as examples for usage of node-eibd.
+View source code of cli tools as examples for usage.

 ### groupwrite